Mindfulness-Based Stress Reduction

-About the CourseMindfulness-Based Stress Reduction for Clinical Social Workers is an eight-week educational program that enables you to explore a wide variety of mindfulness practices in a supported setting with other clinicians.
+About the CourseMindfulness-Based Stress Reduction for Clinical Social Workers is an ten-week educational program that enables you to explore a wide variety of mindfulness practices in a supported setting with other clinicians.
 Research has demonstrated that MBSR has measurable benefits including reducing stress, fostering emotional regulation and promoting well-being.
 This structured, sequential program provides a foundation for a personal practice of mindfulness that can enhance your resilience, while helping you develop an experiential foundation for integrating mindfulness-based approaches into your professional practice.

-The program includes an orientation session to help you determine whether MBSR is right for you.
+The program includes a phone orientation session to help you determine whether MBSR is right for you.
 Weekly 2.5 hour classes introduce you to mindfulness through guided experiential practices, and you have the opportunity to share the successes and challenges you encounter in integrating mindfulness into your daily life with other group members.
 A full day retreat enables you to take a deeper dive into the practice of mindfulness.

 MBSR is widely used as a stress reduction intervention for health and mental health professionals and their clients around the world.
 Research is increasingly suggesting that mindfulness practice can deepen your ability to be present, responsive and skillful in your clinical work, as well as enhancing your personal well-being.
 Whether you are exploring mindfulness for the first time, or looking for a program to support or expand your developing practice, MBSR has much to offer.